Generative AI-based data augmentation for improved bioacoustic classification in noisy environments: Experimental Design and Results

 Each of the five above models used the same training hyperparameters: Adam optimiser, learning rate of 0.001, a batch size of 32, and 50 epochs.
 For the evaluation of these classifiers, a set of metrics was employed to assess their performance comprehensively: accuracy, precision, recall, F1 score, and top-5 accuracy.
 Figure~\ref{fig:val_acc} shows the best validation accuracy for each training process across different models and levels of synthetic data added.
 While there is an upward trend seen in classification performance by adding synthetic labelled samples, the validation set used also came from BirdNET pseudo-labels.

 A better test of each model’s robustness uses human-verified samples.
 Although the ensemble model achieved the highest validation accuracy, it lagged behind BirdNET on the test set — likely because training relied on only highly confident BirdNET predictions.
 To build a more robust model, we retrained the ensemble (with and without synthetic examples) using knowledge distillation, where the model learns BirdNET’s output distributions rather than one-hot labels.
 This approach should better transfer BirdNET's insights as a state-of-the-art bird call classifier.

 As mentioned in Section \ref{ch:materials}, a larger dataset of 26,058 samples was used, again with a 90-10 split for training and validation.
 This was done in order for the model to learn the more difficult examples and better approximate BirdNET's distribution than only its most confident outputs.
+However, including less confident pseudo-labels to enhance generalizability risks incorporating a non-negligible number of incorrect labels, a problem potentially exacerbated by background noise from the wind farm data.

-Figure~\ref{fig:test_acc} shows that, while BirdNET’s predictions on the real data alone do transfer to the test data somewhat, the models trained with both real and synthetic data outperform the ones trained on real data alone.
+To train using knowledge distillation, the logits from the embeddings were converted into probabilities using the softmax function, with a temperature $T=3$, Kullback-Leibler (KL) divergence was used as the distillation loss and cross-entropy as the loss for the hard labels.
+The losses were combined with a weight of $\alpha=0.7$ for the distillation loss and $1 - \alpha = 0.3$ for the cross-entropy loss.
+Figure~\ref{fig:test_acc} shows that, while the models trained on BirdNET’s predictions from the real data alone do give reasonable performance on the test data somewhat, the models trained with both real and synthetic data outperform the ones trained on real data alone.